Skip to main content

 Juvenile Justice State Advisory Group (SAG)

-The North Dakota Juvenile Justice State Advisory Group (SAG) was established pursuant to the Juvenile Justice and Delinquency Prevention (JJDP) Act, one of the most successful standard-setting statutes that recognizes the value of citizen-driven efforts to prevent delinquency.
-Membership of the SAG is appointed by the Governor based on the composition requirements set by the Act.
-The SAG is responsible for advocating for a developmental approach with regard to policies and practices and ensuring compliance with the standards of the Act.
-The JJDP Act provides direct funding to states to address the needs of at-risk youth, prevent juvenile justice system involvement, and strengthen the juvenile justice system.
-See the SAG Biennial Report for more information regarding the JJDP Act.
+The North Dakota Juvenile Justice State Advisory Group (SAG) was established pursuant to the Juvenile Justice and Delinquency Prevention Act (JJDPA), which is considered one of the most successful standard-setting statutes that recognizes the value of citizen-driven efforts to prevent delinquency.
+Membership of the SAG is appointed by the Governor based on the composition requirements set by the JJDPA.
+The SAG promotes evidenced-based policies and practices to improve outcomes for youth, guides the use of federal funds for that purpose, and ensures compliance with the core requirements of the Act.
+The JJDPA provides direct funding to states to address the needs of at-risk youth, prevent juvenile justice system involvement, and strengthen the juvenile justice system.

-North Dakota’s SAG has established the following goals as part of its 2024-2026 strategic plan:
+North Dakota’s SAG has established the following goals as part of its FY2024-2026 strategic plan:

 1. Reduce incarceration and out-of-home placement through community-based alternatives; and